 Topical information around the local effects of the pandemic is provided online on Bonn’s web pages and on Facebook.
-Press conferences have been streamed and numerous video statements by Bonn’s Mayor Ashok Sridharan have been recorded.
+Press conferences have been streamed and numerous video statements by Bonn’s former Mayor Ashok Sridharan have been recorded.
 Assistance and relief measures of all kind are on offer to reach out to local citizens and families in exceptional situations, counsel school children, inform and support Bonn’s elderly citizens and those with pre-existing conditions.
 Here are some examples:

 Cleaning and equipping Bonn’s schools with hygiene accessories

 All of our local schools are cleaned during the vacation periods throughout the year.
 The cleaning companies have been commissioned to carry out additional intensive cleaning and render additional cleaning services.
 All rooms and areas (e.g. corridors) are cleaned every day.
 Special attention is paid to hand contact surfaces such as tables, chairs, door handles, light switches, taps, buttons, soap dispensers, handrails, keyboards, PCs, etc.